Decorth/discord-csgo-bot/README.md

 # discord-csgo-bot
-This bot posts requested smoke throws in discord chat channel and simulates case openings
+This bot posts requested smoke throws in discord chat channel and simulates case openings Discord token is old.
+Won't work anymore you need to generate your own to use for this bot.

 Add commands for the bot to process in `./resources/lists/commands.JSON`